 Pickleball Paddle Buyer's Guide for Beginners

-In this section, we will look at three of the main factors to consider before purchasing a paddle - the weight of the paddle, the role of two materials, and grip sizes.
+Let's look at three of the main factors to consider before purchasing a paddle after checking out our list of best beginner pickleball paddles - the weight of the paddle, the role of two materials, and grip sizes.

 Pickleball Paddle Weight

 When you first picked up a paddle, you might have been surprised at how light it was - most pickleball paddles will be in the range of 6 to 14 ounces.
 Arguably, the most important decision you'll make when selecting a paddle is deciding what weight to select.

 From a performance perspective, the paddle's weight influences power and control.
 A heavier paddle will add power to your game, but it can give you less control of your shots.
 And you guessed it, lighter pickleball paddles will give you more general control of your shots, but at the expense of power - without a certain level of power, you won't even be able to control your shot.

 Pickleball Paddles Are Classified Into Three Weight Classes

 - Lightweight Pickleball Paddles: Roughly 7.5 ounces and below

 - Midweight Pickleball Paddles: Between 7.5 ounces and 8.4 ounces

 - Heavy Pickleball Paddles: Greater than 8.5 ounces

 There are endless combinations of materials used in making pickleball paddles - and different materials for different parts of the paddle.
 The grip, the handle, the edge guard, etc. To simplify, we will focus on the materials of the paddle surface and core since they represent the clearest impact on play.